k4kpk/k4kpk.github.io/sota-guides/Mt Hardy (W4C_WM-006).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: TF
 ---
-Drive to Trailhead & Trail Guide
+Drive to Trailhead & Trail Guide - Mt Hardy - 10 points
 --------------------------------------------------------
 #### Drive Guide - Atlanta to Mt Hardy